jonaschlegel/archaeological-fields-and-methods/README.md

 #### Societies/Online Groups/Forums

-- **[The Classical Association](https://classicalassociation.org/)** (UK & International): A society promoting the study of ancient Greece and Rome, including classical archaeology.
+- **[The Classical Association](https://classicalassociation.org/conference/)** (UK & International): A society promoting the study of ancient Greece and Rome, including classical archaeology.
 - **[American Society of Classical Studies (ASCS)](https://www.ascsa.edu.gr/)** (USA & Greece): An organization that promotes the study and research of classical Greek and Roman archaeology.
-- **[Facebook: Classical Archaeology Forum](https://www.facebook.com/groups/classicalarchaeology/)**: An online group where classical archaeologists share research, fieldwork, and discussions.
-- **[Reddit: r/ClassicalArchaeology](https://www.reddit.com/r/ClassicalArchaeology/)**: A forum for discussing classical archaeology, including excavations and material culture from the ancient Mediterranean.

 </details>